 The wireless 9-1-1 system is on a different network than wire line telephones.
-This means that 9-1-1 dispatchers do not get the location and phone number of the caller.
-We receive one of two types of information: 1) location of the cell tower used, or 2) location of tower and latitude/longitude coordinates which then displays on a mapping device where there is often delays (in seconds) in getting the area the caller is located.
+This means that dispatchers do not get the location and phone number of the caller.
+Two types of information are received: 1) location of the cell tower used, and/or 2) location of tower and latitude/longitude coordinates transmitted from the cell phone, which displays on a mapping device that plots the approximate location.
+There are often delays (in seconds) in uploading cellular data to the mapping program.
 Important points to remember when reporting emergencies using your cell or smart phone: